 On the fifth day we headed towards Inverness and Spyeside where most of the over 130 Scottish whisky distilleries are located.

-After a stop in Inverness, a very nice city and capital of the Highlands, we headed towards the Spyeside region to visit some distilleries such as Glenmorey, Glangrant and the most beautiful Macallan.
+After a stop in Inverness, a very pretty city and capital of the Higlands, we headed to the Spyeside region to visit some distilleries such as Glenmorey, Glangrant and the most beautiful of all Macallan.